Letting the tiger out of its cage: bosonic coding without concatenation: Introduction

-Our framework utilizes homology over the integers \cite{vuillotHomologicalQuantumRotor2024,rotorclifford}, giving rise to intrinsically multimode codes that are distinct from multi-qubit codes, which come from \eczoohref[homology over \(\mathbb{Z}_2\)]{qubit_css} \cite{PhysRevLett.77.793,steane1996multiple,PhysRevA.54.1098}.
+Our framework utilizes homology over the integers \cite{vuillotHomologicalQuantumRotor2024,rotorclifford}, giving rise to intrinsically multimode codes that are distinct from qubit stabilizer codes, which come from homology over \(\mathbb{Z}_2\) \cite{PhysRevLett.77.793,steane1996multiple,PhysRevA.54.1098}.
 The framework includes finite- and infinite-dimensional code spaces consisting of either a finite or infinite number of Fock states.
-We unite many seemingly isolated bosonic encodings under one roof, including \eczoohref[two-component cat]{two-legged-cat}, \eczoohref[pair-cat]{paircat}, various bosonic repetition codes \cite{jeong2002efficient, ralph2003quantum}, the \eczoohref[dual-rail code]{dual_rail} \cite{chuang_dualrail,chuang1996dualrail}, \eczoohref[two-mode binomial codes]{two-mode_binomial} \cite{chuang_pairbinomial}, as well as aspects of a \eczoohref[\(\chi^{(2)}\) code]{chi2} \cite{niu2018hardware}.
-At the same time, we obtain new codes from \eczoohref[lattices]{points_into_lattices} \cite{conway2013sphere}, generalized coherent states \cite{radcliffe1971some,arecchi1972atomic}, and integer \eczoohref[hypergraph products]{hypergraph_product} \cite{tillich,vuillotHomologicalQuantumRotor2024}.
+We unite many seemingly isolated bosonic encodings under one roof, including two-component cat, pair-cat, various bosonic repetition codes \cite{jeong2002efficient, ralph2003quantum}, the dual-rail code \cite{chuang_dualrail,chuang1996dualrail}, two-mode binomial codes \cite{chuang_pairbinomial}, as well as aspects of a \(\chi^{(2)}\) code \cite{niu2018hardware}.
+At the same time, we obtain new codes from lattices \cite{conway2013sphere}, generalized coherent states \cite{radcliffe1971some,arecchi1972atomic}, and integer hypergraph products \cite{tillich,vuillotHomologicalQuantumRotor2024}.
 We show that circular superpositions of coherent states and tiger-code properties are intimately tied to Gelfand-Kapranov-Zelevinsky (GKZ) hypergeometric functions \cite{gel1986general,gel1986generalized,gel1987holonomic,gel1989hypergeometric,adolphson1994hypergeometric,gel1990hypergeometric,gel1992general}, yielding codes from algebraic varieties such as Calabi-Yau manifolds \cite{stienstra2007gkz}.

-Tiger codes come with intrinsically linear syndromes, sport low-order autonomous protection, and are incredibly diverse, providing a framework for experimentally viable inherently multimode quantum information processing in the near future.
+Tiger codes come with intrinsically linear syndromes, sport low-order autonomous protection.
+They are incredibly diverse, providing a framework for experimentally viable, inherently multimode quantum information processing in the near future.